MapRock/SemanticWebsOfMeaning/docs/jujitsu_judo_bjj_lineage_semantics_lesson.md

 He's said that in other videos as well.
 Taken literally, to my judo-enthusiast ears, that sounds historically backwards. **Judo developed from older Japanese jiujitsu traditions.** But Josh is a [Brazilian Jiu-Jitsu](https://www.wikidata.org/wiki/Q189336) practitioner, and it seems he uses “jiu jitsu” as shorthand for BJJ.
 Since that is what he means to say, the statement is correct as it seems **Brazilian Jiu-Jitsu developed downstream from Kodokan judo.**

 I've never ever heard anyone refer to BJJ simple as "jiu jitsu", which is why it caught my attention.
-I later learned that inside BJJ gyms, people often refer to their art as simply Jiu-Jitsu.
+I later learned that inside BJJ gyms (or in Brazil), people often refer to their art as simply Jiu-Jitsu.
 But I and most other people in the world are not BJJ practitioners.

 To be clear, the mistake was mine.
 I appreciate Josh Beam bringing to light BJJ's judo roots.
 The "error" I perceived is therefore not really about martial arts.
 It is about **identity and meaning**.